ainsleyclark/errors/README.md

 ### The Error Type

-The `Error` struct below describes an application error thats returned when using the `New...()` constructors such as `NewInternal()`.
-See bwlo on more detail on what each field contains.
+The `Error` struct below describes an application error that's returned when using the `New...()` constructors such as `NewInternal()`.
+See below on more detail on what each field contains.

 ```go
 // Error defines a standard application error.